Pepita Seth: Books and articles

+Seth's most recent boon In God's Mirror: The Theyyams of Malabar, documents the extraordinary 2,000 year-old ritual of worship, Theyyam, found only in India's south- western state of Kerala.

-Pepita Seth has authored two books on Kerala, with accounts and photographs.
+Seth has authored two books on Kerala, with accounts and photographs.

 Heaven on Earth: The Universe of Kerala’s Guruvayur Temple is a research study on the Guruvayur Temple and the life, traditions, beliefs, myths and rituals associated with the place.
 It also covers the elephants fostered by the temple, especially Guruvayur Keshavan, widely regarded as the most famous of them all.
 The book follows an account with photographs style and has represented the information gathered from various sources, including the priests at the temple.
 The book is regarded as the first such attempt on the Guruvayur Temple.
 It consists of 17 chapters and 215 images and covers the history of the 5000-year-old idol, made out of black bismuth, of the temple, and the rituals and poojas, in detail.

 The Divine Frenzy – Hindu Myths and Rituals of Kerala is an account of the spiritual and practical relationship of the people of Kerala with the deities.
 It attempts to depict, with text and images, the various rituals associated with Hinduism in Kerala.

-Pepita Seth has written extensively about Kerala, its rituals and its elephants.
+Seth has written about Kerala, its rituals and its elephants.
 She is working on a book on Theyyam, a ritualistic dance form of Kerala.

-Pepita Seth has written a novel The Edge of Another World (2015) Published by The Speaking Tiger in English and soon to be translated to Malayalam and published by Poorna Publications.
+Seth has written a novel The Edge of Another World (2015) Published by The Speaking Tiger in English and to be translated to Malayalam and published by Poorna Publications.